 Asset & Income Limits

 First, the applicant must meet the necessary assets levels.
-An individual applying for home care Medicaid may have up to $15,750.00 in non-exempt assets.
+In 2021, an individual applying for home care Medicaid may have up to $15,900.00 in non-exempt assets.
 Certain assets are exempt, and include an irrevocable pre-paid burial fund, life insurance with a cash surrender value not to exceed $1,500.00, and retirement accounts so long as the minimum distributions are being taken.

 A primary residence is also an exempt resource for Community Medicaid eligibility if a spouse, minor child, or disabled child is living in the home – or if single, the equity value in the home is less than $893,000.
 However, where the applicant owns a home it is advisable to consult an attorney to avoid any potential estate recovery after the Medicaid recipient passes away, which can result if the applicant enters a nursing home or if the spouse, minor or disabled child no longer live there.